 Next, give your recipient comfort beyond the pack.

-In response to the pollution created by the fashion industry, Rens created the world’s first “coffee sneakers.”
-All Rens, including the Nomadic performance footwear line, mix coffee waste with recycled plastic to create comfortable and fully waterproof shoes.
+In response to the pollution created by the fashion industry, Rens created the world’s first “coffee sneakers” made in part from used coffee grounds to create comfortable and fully waterproof shoes.
 Newly released Rens hoodies each divert 43 cups of recycled coffee grounds and about 12 recycled plastic bottles from landfill, and save 2,300 liters of water versus conventional cotton sweatshirts.